TryFirst/faker-fontawesome/README.md

 # Faker-FontAwesome

-Faker extension for randomly picking a FontAwesome (5.9.0) @ 2019-07-14 icons.
+Faker extension for randomly picking a [FontAwesome](https://fontawesome.com/) (5.9.0 / 2019-07-14) icon.

 # Faker Extension

 An extension of the [fzaninotto/Faker](https://github.com/fzaninotto/Faker) PHP Library.
 This has two functions that will either return a random icon name or the entire array of names.
+This extension was forked from [IORoot/faker-fontawesome](https://github.com/IORoot/faker-fontawesome).

 The library contains all of [FontAwesome's Library](https://fontawesome.com/cheatsheet).